xrpronin17/xrpl-dev-portal/content/concepts/tokens/nftoken-authorized-minting.md

 ## Assigning an Authorized Minter

-You set the authorized minter with an `AccountSet` transaction.
+You set the authorized minter with an <span class="code-snippet">AccountSet</span> transaction.

 ``` json
 tx_json = {